 Although the market is one of the most competitive in Africa, the industry regulator is tightening price caps and mandating further reductions of interconnect rates.
 Following years of delays, Mobile Number Portability (MNP) was finally introduced in 2013, promising to make the market even more competitive.
 The terrorist group Boko Haram has created difficulties for network provision and maintenance in the northern states, a difficulty which neither the government nor operators are properly positioned to address.

-Additional 79 BTS installed under the USPF program; Airtel Nigeria sells 4,800 towers to AMC; regulator delays auction of 2x70MHz block of spectrum for mobile broadband use; Smile Communications extends LTE each; government cracks down on substandard mobile devices; CDMA operators close shop following financial difficulties; Etisalat sells its 2,136 tower infrastructure; tens of thousands of new base stations to be built; major network management contracts; mergers and acquisitions (M&A) among smaller operators; M-Tel/Nitel in liquidation; several LTE networks launched; regulator cracks down on poor quality of service; new price caps and lower interconnection rates; Mobile Number Portability introduced; report includes operator data to Q1 2014, regulator’s market data updates to May 2014, market developments into 2014.
+Additional 79 BTS installed under the USPF program; Airtel Nigeria sells 4,800 towers to AMC; regulator delays auction of 2x70MHz block of spectrum for mobile broadband use; Smile Communications extends LTE each; government cracks down on substandard mobile devices; CDMA operators close shop following financial difficulties; Etisalat sells its 2,136 tower infrastructure; tens of thousands of new base stations to be built; major network management contracts; mergers and acquisitions (M&A) among smaller operators; M-Tel/Nitel in liquidation; several LTE networks launched; regulator cracks down on poor quality of service; new price caps and lower interconnection rates; Mobile Number Portability introduced; report includes operator data to Q3 2014, regulator’s market data updates to August 2014, recent market developments.